BhardwajNkl/simple-calculator/README.md

 - multiplying two numbers. /multiply/{num1}/{num2}
 - divide one number by another. /divide/{num1}/{num2}

-The project contains necessary Kubernetes YAML files to deploy the application on a Kubernetes cluster.
+The project contains Dockerfile and necessary Kubernetes YAML files to deploy the application on a Kubernetes cluster.
+Here, I will tell you about both ways to get this app running locally.

-## Running the Application using the public Docker image.
+## 1. Running the Application using the public Docker image.
 ### Prerequisites
 Before you start, ensure you have the following installed:
 - Docker